itsadityagupta/track-job-applications/README.md

 ![Hacktoberfest Issues](https://img.shields.io/github/issues/Aditya-Gupta1/job-application-cli/hacktoberfest?color=cyan&style=flat-square)
 ![Interrogate](interrogate_badge.svg)

+> **Refer to the [publish](https://github.com/Aditya-Gupta1/track-job-applications/tree/publish) branch for the current progress of the project along with the updated code and the documentation**.

 ## Motivation

 We apply to hundreds of job openings when looking out for jobs, and often forget about